gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 }
 ```

-The state enum is dense, so the compiler turns this into a [jump table](https://en.wikipedia.org/wiki/Branch_table): one
+The dense state enum lets the compiler build a [jump table](https://en.wikipedia.org/wiki/Branch_table), producing one
-indirect jump per step.
-A transition is a store to `self->state` and a `continue`.
-Suspending the machine when the input
+indirect jump per state transition.
+A transition stores the next state and continues.
+When a streaming input ends, the
-runs out is just leaving `self->state` alone and returning, which is what makes it resumable for streaming input.
-So far
-this is a textbook tokenizer.
-Three things make it quick.

-The easiest way to feel how the machine works is to step it.
-Type some markup and walk it one character at a time: watch
-the current state light up, the cursor advance, and tokens pop out as tags and runs of text close.
-This widget models
+function returns without changing `self->state`; the next call resumes at the same point.

+The widget exposes the state transitions.
+Step through the input and watch the cursor, active state, and emitted tokens.
-the tag and attribute states faithfully (it simplifies character references, which the next section covers):
+It models tag and attribute states and simplifies character references:

 {{< tok-stepper text=`<p class="x">Hi & bye</p>` >}}

-### Stamping the machine once per width
+### One machine becomes three

-Here is that `str` storage detail I promised.
-Since [PEP 393](https://peps.python.org/pep-0393/), CPython stores every
-string at the narrowest of three fixed widths, chosen by its largest character: one byte per character for Latin-1
+[PEP 393](https://peps.python.org/pep-0393/) stores a CPython string at the narrowest fixed width that holds its largest
-(anything up to `U+00FF`), two bytes for the rest of the basic multilingual plane (up to `U+FFFF`), four bytes once an
+character.
+Latin-1 values through `U+00FF` use one byte, the rest of the basic multilingual plane through `U+FFFF` use
-astral character like an emoji appears (up to `U+10FFFF`).
-Type into the box below to watch a string land in one of the
-three bins; add an accent or an emoji and see the whole string jump to a wider storage:
+two, and astral values through `U+10FFFF` use four.
+The widget shows the width change when an accent or emoji raises the
+largest value:

 {{< width-picker text="café 🎉" >}}

-A pure-ASCII document, which is most HTML, is one byte per character.
-Reading a character means indexing an array, and
-the stride depends on the width.
-The naive way to handle all three is to branch on the width on every read.
-That branch,
-on every character, is exactly the kind of cost we keep trying to avoid.

-CPython solves this for its own string functions with a trick its source calls `stringlib`: write the algorithm once
-against an abstract character type, then `#include` the file three times, redefining the type each time, to stamp out
-three specialized copies. turbohtml does the same with its whole state machine.
-The core lives in a file
-`tokenizer_sm_run.inc`, and it gets included three times:
+ASCII documents use one byte per character.
+The string width controls the stride for each indexed read.
+Branching on
+that width inside the tokenizer would add a decision to each state-machine step.

+CPython's `stringlib` avoids that branch by writing an algorithm against an abstract character type and including the
+source three times with different type definitions. turbohtml stamps `tokenizer_sm_run.inc` in the same way:

 ```c
 #define TH_CHAR  Py_UCS1                 // 1-byte build